HenrikJoreteg/featherweight/README.md

 ### Writing the UI components

-Feather components don't have state. **All state lives in Redux**, including the current URL of the app.
+The assumption is that components don't have state. **All state lives in Redux**, including the current URL of the app.

 This means the entire UI needs to be a single pure function that takes the application state object and return a new virtual dom.